 This option allows you to specify order and some params of the available test loaders.
-You can specify either loader_name (file), loader_name + TEST_TYPE (file.SIMPLE) and for some loaders even additional params passed after : (external:/bin/echo -e.
+You can specify either loader_name (file), loader_name + TEST_TYPE (file.SIMPLE) and for some loaders even additional params passed after :.
 You can also supply @DEFAULT, which injects into that position all the remaining unused loaders.